- Starting balance

 - The amount you will contribute to your Roth IRA each year.
 This calculator assumes that you make your contribution at the beginning of each year. **IRA_ANNUAL_MAXIMUM_TEXT**

-For the purposes of this calculator, we assume that your income does not limit your ability to contribute to a Roth IRA.
+For the purposes of this calculator, the tool assumes that your income does not limit your ability to contribute to a Roth IRA.

 Starting in 2010 high income individuals have the option to make non-deductible traditional IRA contributions and then immediately convert them to a Roth IRA.
 This can effectively eliminate the income phase-out for Roth IRA contributions.